Aggregate Models, Not Explanations: Improving Feature Importance Estimation: Experiments

 \section{Experiments}

-\paragraph{Models} Our experiments focus on two model classes: Multi-Layer Perceptrons (MLP) and tree-based models.
+The code to reproduce all experiments is publicly available.\footnote{\url{https://github.com/jpaillard/ensemble_vim}} \paragraph{Models} Our experiments focus on two model classes: Multi-Layer Perceptrons (MLP) and tree-based models.
 The MLP architecture consists of three hidden layers (64, 32, and 8 neurons).
 With more than 3,500 trainable parameters, it allows studying the overparametrized regime.
 Training is performed using the Adam optimiser with early stopping (patience of 10 epochs) for up to 500 epochs.
 The voting ensemble is obtained by randomising the weight values, using the \citealt{glorot2010understanding} initialisation.
 For tree-based models, we use a decision tree regressor from \textit{scikit-learn} with the squared-error splitting criterion and no limit on the maximum depth.
 Algorithmic stochasticity arises from the random set of features used to identify the optimal split at each node.
 We refer to the ensemble as a Random Forest (RF).
 For both RF and MLP, bagging ensembles are generated by training individual models on bootstrap samples of the data.

 \paragraph{Datasets} The datasets cover diverse non-linear relationships and varying levels of feature interactions.
 For all datasets, the number of features is fixed at $d=20$.
 When the data-generating process involves fewer variables, we add spurious features unrelated to the outcome.
 The first dataset is \textit{Friedman 1} \cite{friedman1991multivariate}, where each feature follows a uniform distribution $X_j\sim \mathcal{U}(0,1)$ and the response is defined by $Y=10\cdot\sin(\pi \cdot X_0\cdot X_1) + 20\cdot (X_2 -0.5)^2 + 10\cdot X_3 + 5\cdot X_4$.
 The second is the \textit{G-function} \cite{saltelli2004sensitivity}.
 The data-generating process is given by $Y=\prod_j (|4X_j -2| + a_j)/(1+a_j)$ with $a_j=j$ for $j\leq 5$ and $a_j=100$ otherwise.
 Values of $a_j$ greater than 10 correspond to virtually insignificant features.
 In addition to the strong interactions of features in the generation of the response, the features have a correlation of $\rho=0.3$.
 Lastly, we used the \textit{Ishigami} function \cite{saltelli2004sensitivity}, $Y=\sin(X_0) + 7\cdot\sin(X_1)^2 + 0.1\cdot X_2^4\cdot \sin(X_0)$.
 Here, the features are sampled from $\mathcal{U}(-\pi, \pi)$ with a correlation of $\rho=0.3$.
 Gaussian noise is added to each response to achieve a signal-to-noise ratio of one.
 Notably, for all three datasets in the absence of noise and with large sample sizes (e.g., $n=3\times 10^4$), both RF and MLP achieve an $R^2$ score almost equal to 1.
 This allows us to focus on the estimation and optimization errors effectively mitigated by ensembling while ignoring the approximation error (see \autoref{fig:concept_error}).